Repair or reinstall Windows Update

 Second, verify that time and date are correct on your PC - a date in the past or the future prevents both Windows Update and Genuine Windows Validation tool from working properly.

-Luckily there are two small programs for quickly fixing Windows Update problems or completely reinstalling it in Windows XP, Vista, 7, 8 and 8.1.
+Luckily there are options for quickly fixing Windows Update problems or completely reinstalling it in Windows XP, Vista, 7, 8 and 8.1.

-You can also run both tools in Safe Mode with Networking, although the tools might then tell you that problems were not fixed.
+You can also run the tools listed below in Safe Mode with Networking, although they might then tell you that problems were not fixed.

-Windows XP users, if you experience serious and prolonged (several hours) slowdowns while Windows Update is searching for updates, and Task Manager shows that svchost.exe is constantly using 99-100% of CPU resources, see this tutorial at www.winhelp.info.
+If you experience serious and prolonged (several hours) slowdowns in Windows XP while Windows Update is searching for updates, and Task Manager shows that svchost.exe is constantly using 99-100% of CPU resources, see this tutorial at www.winhelp.info.
 This applies to brand new (aka clean) installs of Windows XP Service Pack 3, and to those who have long turned off automatic updates and now want to apply latest patches.

 Windows 8/ 8.1 users can open Settings search using keyboard shortcut Windows Key+W (or by swiping in from the right edge of screen and tapping Search icon).
 Type troubleshoot and click or tap Troubleshooting.